35 Things You Might Not Know About Harry Potter

 Rowling turned that down, saying, according to American publisher Arthur Levine, “No—that doesn’t feel right to me … What if we called it the Sorcerer’s Stone?”
 (The French edition, Levine points out in J.K.
 Rowling: A Bibliography, is called Harry Potter a L'ecole Des Sorciers.)

-You can see a partial outline for Order of the Phoenix above.
-The outline has chapter titles, a general outline of the plot, and then more specific plot points for certain characters.
+The author’s outline for Order of the Phoenix has chapter titles, a general outline of the plot, and then more specific plot points for certain characters.
 (Based on this outline, it looks like Rowling thought about calling Dolores Umbridge Elvira Umbridge instead!)

 Instead, Lupin—a character she had no intention of killing when she began the books—and Tonks died during the final Battle of Hogwarts.
 “I wanted there to be an echo of what happened to Harry just to show the absolute evil of what Voldemort's doing,” she said.
 “I think one of the most devastating things about war is the children left behind.
 As happened in the first war when Harry's left behind, I wanted us to see another child left behind.
 And it made it very poignant that it was [Lupin and Tonks's] newborn son.”